Worship Is Not a Setlist

 (Romans 14:4)

-If you have been made to feel unworthy because you worship quietly, or because your obedience looks more like service than song, remember this: God is not impressed by production or swayed by aesthetics.
-He’s looking at the heart, and He recognizes faithfulness that never makes it onto, or in front of, a stage.
+If you’ve been made to feel unworthy because you worship quietly, or because your obedience looks more like service than song, remember this: God isn’t impressed by production or swayed by aesthetics.
+He’s looking at the heart, and He recognizes faithfulness that never makes it onto a stage.

-When Peter tried to monitor another disciple’s faithfulness, Jesus shut him down immediately:
+When Peter tried to monitor another disciple’s faithfulness, Jesus shut him down:

 “What is that to you?
 You follow Me.”